Medically reviewed by Kristin Hall, FNP

 Talk to your primary care provider.
 If you have a regular healthcare provider, reach out to them and ask for help.
 They can listen to your symptoms, make a medical diagnosis and develop a treatment plan for you, which may include prescription medications, counseling and/or psychotherapy.

 Find a mental health professional locally.
 If you’d like to meet with a mental health professional in person, you can search for psychiatrists in your area and schedule an appointment.
+A depression treatment center can also be called a rehab for depression.

 If you need help, ask a trusted friend or family member.
 Reaching out for help isn’t always easy.
 If you need assistance, consider asking a loved one, close friend or family member to help you get the treatment and assistance you need.
+You can read our guide on how to tell someone you're depressed if you need more advice.

 If you’re depressed and are experiencing suicidal thoughts, call the National Suicide Prevention Lifeline via the 24/7 toll-free number 1-800-273-8255, or call 911 for emergency assistance from your local emergency services.

+Is there a cure for depression?
+You may ask.
 Depression is almost always treatable.
 Today, a variety of treatments are available for major depressive disorder (MDD), the most common of which are psychotherapy and medication.

 According to data from the Substance Abuse and Mental Health Services Administration, 44 percent of people with depression undergo treatment using a combination of medication and psychotherapy.
 Fifteen percent only use therapy, while six percent use medication alone.